 During her tenure, at the time of her departure and after her departure, no complaint - formal or informal - was ever raised about the Governor.
 In fact, Ms. Boylan praised the Governor and the staff for his work and accomplishments.
 Ms. Boylan tweeted six weeks before her departure, "I'm proud to work for a Governor who takes women seriously".
 And another tweet, 12 days before her departure, "So proud of my boss Andrew Cuomo and all of Team Cuomo".
-Six weeks after leaving she also tweeted, "Governor Cuomo is the best choice for Governor".
+She also tweeted, after she left, "Governor Cuomo is the best choice for Governor".